David Warner (cricketer)

 David Andrew Warner (born 27 October 1986) is an Australian former international cricketer, captain of Big Bash League team Sydney Thunder and captain of Pakistan Super League team Karachi Kings.
 A left-handed opening batter, Warner was the first Australian cricketer in 132 years to be selected for the national team in any format without experience in first-class cricket.
-He captained Australia in ODIs and T20Is and served as a vice-captain across formats before his suspension and played his domestic cricket for New South Wales.
+He captained Australia in ODIs and T20Is and served as a vice-captain across formats before his suspension and played his domestic cricket for New South Wales Cricket Team.
 Warner was a prominent member of the victorious Australian squad of the 2015 Cricket World Cup, the 2021 T20 World Cup, where he was the Player of the Tournament, the 2021–2023 ICC World Test Championship, and the 2023 ICC Cricket World Cup.
-Warner also guided Sunrisers Hyderabad, an IPL franchise based out of Hyderabad, to their first and only IPL title, becoming the third Australian captain after Adam Gilchrist and Shane Warne to do so.
+Warner also guided Indian Premier League team Sunrisers Hyderabad to their first and only IPL title, becoming the third Australian captain after Adam Gilchrist and Shane Warne to do so.
 Warner holds the record of the most international centuries as an opening batsman across all international formats.
+He also holds the record for most 50+ scores in T20 cricket.

 In January 2017, he became the fourth player to win the Allan Border Medal more than once and to win the award in consecutive years.
 On 28 September 2017, he played in his 100th One Day International (ODI).

 In March 2018, following a preliminary investigation into ball tampering by the Australian team in the third match of their Test series against South Africa, Warner was suspended and charged with bringing the game into disrepute.
 Following a board meeting later in the month, Cricket Australia banned Warner from all international and domestic cricket in Australia for one year, and from any leadership positions permanently.
 The ban on leadership positions was lifted on 18 October 2024.

 In January 2024, Warner played his final Test match for Australia and also announced his retirement from ODI cricket.
 On 25 June 2024, Warner announced his retirement from international cricket after Australia's exit from the 2024 ICC Men's T20 World Cup.